mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/README.md

 Quiz next Monday (9 Sep):

-1. Covers all material in the
+1. Covers all material from topic00.

+1. Format described in the `topic00_practice_quiz.pdf` file.

 1. You will have the first 10 minutes of class.